01AgenticDefine the system

 Meeting and follow-up support

-Prepare briefs, notes, follow-up drafts, and review checklists for repeated client work.
+Prepare briefs, notes, follow-up drafts, and review checklists for client work that comes back often.

 Dashboard